Fourier interpolation on the real line

 Let $f\colon\RR\to\RR$ be an integrable function and let $\ftt{f}$ be the Fourier transform of $f$:

 The classical Whittaker-Shannon interpolation formula (see~\cite{W},~\cite{Sha}) states that if the Fourier transform $\ftt{f}$ is supported in $[-w/2,w/2]$, then

 where ${\rm sinc}(x) = \sin(\pi x)/(\pi x)$ is the cardinal sine function.
 In other words, the functions~$s_n(x)={\rm sinc}(wx-n)$ form an interpolation basis on the set $\frac{1}{w}\ZZ$ for the space of functions whose Fourier transform is supported in $[-w/2,w/2]$ (the so-called Paley-Wiener space $PW_w$).
 For a nice overview of history of the Whittaker-Shannon formula, its generalizations and other related results, see~\cite{Hig}.
-A generalization of the formula that is useful for certain extremal problems in Fourier analysis is described in~\cite{Va}

 Note that it is not possible to apply the Whittaker-Shannon formula directly to functions whose Fourier transform $\ftt{f}$ has unbounded support, say, to $f(x)=\exp(-\pi x^2)$.
 The main goal of this paper is to prove an interpolation formula that can be applied to arbitrary Schwartz functions on the real line. \begin{theorem} There exists a collection of even Schwartz functions $a_n\colon\RR\to\RR$ with the property that for any even Schwartz function $f\colon\RR\to\RR$ and any $x \in \RR$ we have